Our Focus on Water Stewardship

 By Cindy Bohlen, CFA

+Collaboration with thought leaders and other responsible investors informs our practice and strengthens our engagement.
 We value our association with The Water Council, a Milwaukee-based non-governmental organization with an international reputation for supporting corporate water stewardship and fostering water-related technology.
-Our due diligence and engagement processes are enhanced by insights from The Water Council’s experts.
+In 2021, Riverwater became a Water Champion partner organization of The Water Council.
+Our due diligence and engagement processes are enhanced by collaboration with The Water Council’s experts.

 Cindy Bohlen, CFA, is Chief Mindfulness Officer & Analyst at Riverwater Partners, which manages ESG strategies for institutions and individuals with a focus on small- and mid-cap stocks.